gl-pv/dried_interaction/README.md

     $ gem install dried_interaction

-## Why it may be useful to you
-1. Keeps your business logic typed
-2. Validates interactor input data by default
-3. Includes incredible DRY stack gems by default for yours interactors

 ## Usage
 ### Setting up an interactor
 For setting up an interactor you need to include DriedInteraction into your class.